 We at Evolution understand that moving is an extremely stressful time and we have prepared this guide to help you understand the process from application to completion.
 We would advise that this is a general guide and each and every application will be different.
 Our staff are always on hand to help and advise you with any questions you may have.

 Once you have decided upon a suitable property, all applicants over the age of 18 must complete an application form online.
 In the case where a guarantor will be required, they too must complete the correct online application and will be given a guide which details their responsibilities.
-You must also agree and sign the Terms & Conditions of renting.
+You must also agree and sign the onilne Terms & Conditions of renting.
 To ensure that we can secure the property as quickly as possible for you, we require all forms completed in full and accompanied by suitable Identification (Current Passport or Driving Licence and birth certificate) and proof of address (Current Utility Bill ie Council Tax, Gas, Electric or Water).
 One of our team will then contact the landlord to confirm acceptance, subject to referencing.
 Any changes during this time will also require the landlord’s approval.
-We will require your administration fee (Inc. VAT) which is £195 for a single applicant, £345 for a couple and £120 for a guarantor.
-You will then receive the link to complete the application online.
+We will require your administration fee (Inc. VAT) which is £225 for a single applicant, £385 for a couple and £225 for a guarantor.
+You will then receive communication from Van Mildert to complete the application.
 Once you have completed this it will then start and can take up to 5 working days but we will be in contact with you during the whole process.
+If you fail to complete the application successfully and within 5 working days, this will constitute a failed application.

 Please note that the administration fee does not constitute a Tenancy or offer of a Tenancy but is solely to cover administration costs and is non-refundable should your application be unsuccessful, or you withdraw, for any reason.

 The next stage, once your application has been acceptable, is to organise your moving in day.
-We know as Estate agents in Ashford for many years that there are many different things to consider when booking this day and we will be as helpful and flexible as we possibly can.
-At this point, a contract and completion fee of £175 (inc. VAT) which is non-refundable should you withdraw, should be paid to secure your completion date.
+There are many different things to consider when booking this day and we will be as helpful and flexible as we possibly can.
+At this point, a contract and completion fee of £195 (Inc. VAT) which is non-refundable should you withdraw, should be paid to secure your completion date.
+This must be paid within 24 hours of request, otherwise the property will be re-marketed and no refunds will be given without exception.

 The next stage will be to arrange payments for your rent in advance and deposit.
 Under normal circumstances the deposit will be the equivalent of one month’s rent +£100 and we will confirm all amounts of the cost of the property to rent in writing to you prior to the commencement of the tenancy.
 If pets have been agreed, there is an additional £250 deposit per animal.
-You can arrange to pay by BACS at least 3 working days prior or simply cash on the day.
+You can arrange to pay by BACS at least 3 working days prior.
 We will require a copy of suitable protection insurance which must be in place to protect you and the property giving you peace of mind.

 The responsibility for your belongings are down to you, you must ensure you have adequate contents insurance, the landlord accepts no responsibility and cannot be held responsible for any loss or damage to tenant's possessions.